ARC Centre of Excellence in Future Low-Energy Electronics Technologies

-The ARC Centre of Excellence in Future Low-Energy Electronics Technologies (or FLEET) is a collaboration of physicists, electrical engineers, chemists and material scientists from seven Australian universities developing ultra-low energy electronics aimed at reducing energy use in information technology (IT).
+The ARC Centre of Excellence in Future Low-Energy Electronics Technologies (or FLEET) was a collaboration of physicists, electrical engineers, chemists and material scientists from seven Australian universities developing ultra-low energy electronics aimed at reducing energy use in information technology (IT).
 The Centre was funded in the 2017 ARC funding round.

 Aims

-FLEET aims to develop a new generation of ultra-low resistance electronic devices, capitalising on Australian research in atomically thin materials, topological materials, exciton superfluids and nanofabrication.
+FLEET aimed to develop a new generation of ultra-low resistance electronic devices, capitalising on Australian research in atomically thin materials, topological materials, exciton superfluids and nanofabrication.

 Programmes

-FLEET is pursuing three broad research themes to develop devices in which electrical current can flow without resistance:
+FLEET's research pursued three broad research themes to develop devices in which electrical current can flow without resistance: